Gluing semi-orthogonal decompositions: Introduction

-A new feature emerges: whereas in the simple normal crossing case the semi-orthogonal summands are given by categories of perfect complexes on the strata of $D$, if we drop the simplicity assumption the summands correspond to perfect complexes on the \emph{normalization} of the strata.
-Our result has applications to the theory of parabolic sheaves and to logarithmic geometry. \begin{itemize} \item We obtain semi-orthogonal decompositions for \emph{infinite root stacks} in the general normal crossing case.
-By the results of \cite{TV} this yields semi-orthogonal decompositions on derived categories of parabolic sheaves of general normal crossing divisors (with rational weights). \item We extend to the general normal crossing case important structure theorems for Kummer flat K-theory due to Hagihara and Nizio{\l} \cite{hagihara, Ni1}. \end{itemize}
+\item Root stacks of normal crossing divisors $D \subset X$ have been much studied in algebraic geometry.
+In particular in \cite{ishii2011special} and \cite{ bergh2016geometricity} it is proved that their derived category carries a natural semi-orthogonal decomposition.
+These prior results assume $D$ to be \emph{simple normal crossing}.
+As an application of Theorem \ref{psodmain1} we drop this assumption.
+We construct semi-orthogonal decompositions on categories of perfect complexes of root stacks of general normal crossing divisors $D \subset X$.
+A new feature emerges: whereas in the simple normal crossing case the semi-orthogonal summands are given by categories of perfect complexes on the strata of $D$, without the simplicity assumption the summands correspond to perfect complexes on the \emph{normalization} of the strata. \end{enumerate} Although the previous two applications are of general geometric import, we were motivated by log geometry and the theory of parabolic sheaves.
+Here are two applications of log geometric nature: \begin{itemize} \item[(3)] The \emph{infinite root stack}, introduced in \cite{TV}, is an important construction in log geometry.
+Using $(2)$ above, we construct sod-s for infinite root stacks in the general normal crossing case.
+This improves on a result from our previous paper \cite[Section 4]{SST2}, where we worked under restrictive assumptions on the ground field (and we used a highly non-trivial invariance of the derived category of infinite root stacks under log blow-ups).
+By the results of \cite{TV}, we also obtain sod-s on derived categories of parabolic sheaves of general normal crossing divisors (with rational weights). \item[(4)] Hagihara and Nizio{\l} \cite{hagihara, Ni1} established an important structure theorem for Kummer flat K-theory of log schemes with divisorial log structure $(X, D)$, where $D$ is simple normal crossing.
+They proved that Kummer flat K-theory splits as an infinite direct sum labeled by the strata.
+As a consequence of $(3)$ we extend their description of Kummer flat K-theory to log pairs $(X, D)$ where $D$ is general normal crossing. \end{itemize}